INSIDE-information-systems/SensorThingsAPI/Benchmarking/SQL/README.md

 - senbase: base view for the creation of SENSORS
 - sta_net: base view for linking multiple networks to a station (THINGS)

+In addition, several pl/sql functions were created for the creation of the JSON structures required under the properties attribute:
+- obs_prop: JSON properties for OBSERVSTIONS
+- thg_prop: JSON properties for THINGS
+- sta_nets: JSON object containing the list of networks for a station (THINGS)
+- clean_str: filter to remove tabs and " characters that cause issues with the JSON encoding

 Based on these as required, materialized views were created for the basic FROST database tables:
 - DATASTREAMS: 02-Views-Datastreams.sql
 - FEATURES: 02-Views-Features.sql